turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/ruby_project_etiquette.md

 * How to build a rakefile and why you'd want to
 * How to build a gemfile and why you'd want to

-### Intro Discussion
+### Introduction
 * Why conventions?
-* "Bike Shedding" -- Importance of avoiding trivial distractions
+* "Bike Shedding": Importance of avoiding trivial distractions
-* "Toilet Paper on Your Shoe" -- Don't want to give impression we don't know what we're doing
+* "Toilet Paper on Your Shoe": Don't want to give impression we don't know what we're doing
-* What works, what doesn't?
 * Project / Library conventions vs. "App" conventions (which you'll see in later modules)

+#### Reflection
+Why should you care about Ruby convention?

 ### Directory and File Organization